coruscateor/corlib/README.md

 ### Text

-Look at AsStr and AsMutStr, SendableText and related structs moved to [Highly Sendable](https://crates.io/crates/highly_sendable).
+Look at AsStr and AsMutStr, SendableText and related structs have been moved to [Highly Sendable](https://crates.io/crates/highly_sendable).

 ### Upgrading